PABUMA/RyuQ/docs/performance.rst

 ======================

-To assess the performance of the implemented algorithms, we are going to conduct an experimentation process consisting in performing ten independent runs per algorithm by using as target problem the BB11001 instance which has been previously aligned by using Clustal Omega (file `BB11001.tfa_clu`, located in the resources folder).
-To ensure that the comparison is fair, all the algorithms are configured to stop when  1 million of evaluation as been computed.
+To assess the performance of the implemented algorithms, we are going to conduct an experimentation process consisting in performing ten independent runs per algorithm by using as the target problem the BB11001 instance which has been previously aligned by using Clustal Omega (file `BB11001.tfa_clu`, located in the resources folder).
+To ensure that the comparison is fair, all the algorithms are configured to stop when 1 million of evaluation have been computed.

 +-----+------+------+------+------+
 | Run |  LS  |  SA  |  ILS |  GLS |